Prospects for direct searches for light Higgs bosons at the ILC with 250 GeV: Description of the applied methods

+or only the information from the leptonic $Z$-boson decay is used.
+For the scalar either the SM Higgs boson $H$ is considered or a light Higgs boson $\phi$ with a reduced coupling to gauge bosons compared to the case of a SM-like Higgs boson with the same mass.

-We use the statistical method called $S_{95}$, described in refs.~\cite{Barate:2003sz, Bock:2004xz}, here used in a simplified approach, see also~\cite{Bechtle:2004ne}, where event samples for the two hypotheses 'all events are generated by the background only' or 'all events are generated by the background plus a hypothetical signal'.
-The quantity
+Concerning the statistical treatment we follow the prescription that was outlined for $S_{95}$ in Refs.~\cite{Barate:2003sz, Bock:2004xz}, using a simplified approach, see also~\cite{Bechtle:2004ne}.
+We have generated event samples corresponding to the two hypotheses ``all events are generated by the background only'' or ``all events are generated by the background plus a hypothetical signal''. \htGWb{This has been done by comparing the events for the full $e^+e^- \to 4 \; \mbox{fermion}$ process for the considered mass value of the assumed signal, taking into account all interference contributions, with the events for the full $e^+e^- \to 4 \; \mbox{fermion}$ process for the case where the mass value of the assumed signal is beyond the kinematic reach of the collider.} The quantity

-gives an upper limit $\hat{\sigma}$ on a cross-section, that is compatible with the 'background only' hypothesis at the 95\% confidence level, normalized on a reference cross section $\sigma_{\mathrm ref}$.
-As reference process we regard in Eq.~\ref{eq:proc} the scalar to be the Higgs boson of the SM.
-This quantity $S_{95}$ is equal to the maximal allowed signal rate $\hat{n}$ normalized on the total signal rate $n$.
-Since it is assumed that $\phi$ has SM-coupling but only a different mass, Eq.~\ref{eq:DefS95} can be interpreted as the ratio between the squared couplings of the scalars $\phi$ ($H$) with the $Z$-boson, $g_{\phi Z}^2$ ($g_{HZ}^2$), respectively:
+gives an upper limit $\hat{\sigma}$ on a cross section that is compatible with the ``background only'' hypothesis at the 95\% confidence level, normalised to a reference cross section $\sigma_{\mathrm{ref}}$, or equivalently on the ratio of the allowed signal rate $\hat{n}$, normalised to the \htGWb{reference} signal rate $n$.
+As reference process we use in Eq.~(\ref{eq:proc}) the case of the SM Higgs boson at the considered mass value.
+Accordingly, Eq.~(\ref{eq:DefS95}) can be interpreted as the ratio between the squared couplings of the scalars $\phi$ and $H$ to the $Z$-boson,